civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_xmlMenu.md

 This hook is called when building CiviCRM's menu structure, which is used to render urls in CiviCRM.

-## Notes

-This hook should be used when you want to register your custom module url's in CiviCRM.
-You will need to visit `/civicrm/menu/rebuild?reset=1` to pick up your additions.

 !!! note "Comparison of Related Hooks"
     This is one of three related hooks.
 The hooks: